-Call our MainStreet hotline at (520) 838-4352 or discuss directly with your MainStreet business outreach liaison.
-Our team has over 120 years of direct experience in what to expect during transportation improvement projects, how the construction project could affect you and how we can help you get through it.
+Call our MainStreet hotline at 520.838.4352 or discuss directly with your MainStreet business outreach liaison.
+Our team has over 120 years of combined direct experience in what to expect during a transportation improvement project, including how it could affect you and how we can help you get through it.

 9. What services does MainStreet provide?

-MainStreet consultants have created 700+ unique and customized consulting deliverables for their clients to help minimize transportation improvement project impacts on their businesses and to improve the overall health of their businesses.
+MainStreet consultants have created nearly 1,500 customized consulting deliverables for their clients to help minimize transportation improvement project impacts on their businesses and to improve the overall health of their businesses.

 10. What services are not provided?